EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 -Connect a yellow wire to 35+ and 35c.

--Next, connect a bluw wire to 36g and 26b.
+-Next, connect a blue wire to 36g and 26b.

 -Another blue wire connects 27c and 27+.
 Two more wire connections!